AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts.md

 ### Seal Appearance Parameters

-Specifies the information to display in the seal.
+Specifies the content to be displayed in the seal.
 These are an enum set of display items: NAME, DATE, DISTINGUISHED_NAME, LABELS and SEAL_IMAGE.
 NAME and LABELS are the default values.

 * **NAME**: Specifies that the signer's name should be displayed in the signature appearance.
    ![Display Options](../images/sealName.png)